-An application can monitor if the number of samples in a SharedReaderQueue go over the high watermark or below the low watermark by retrieving the SharedReaderQueue status using the remote administration command Get SharedReaderQueue Status (see Get SharedReaderQueue Status (Section 5.4.4)) or by subscribing to the SharedReaderQueue status monitoring topic (see Chapter 6: Publish-Subscribe Monitoring of Queuing Service from a Remote Location).
+An application can monitor if the number of samples in a SharedReaderQueue go over the high watermark or below the low watermark by retrieving the SharedReaderQueue status using the remote administration command Get SharedReaderQueue Status (see 5.4.4 Get SharedReaderQueue Status on page 74) or by subscribing to the SharedReaderQueue status monitoring topic (see Chapter 6 Publish-Subscribe Monitoring of Queuing Service from a Remote Location on page 79).

-The SharedReaderQueueStatus type used to provide the status of a SharedReaderQueue can be found <NDDSHOME>/resource/idl/QueuingServiceTypes.idl:
+The SharedReaderQueueStatus type used to provide the status of a SharedReaderQueue can be found <ndsylvantering <ndsylvanterin

 '''

 struct SharedReaderQueueStatus {

 ...

 unsigned long long high_watermark_count;

-unsigned long long low_watermark_count;
+unsigned long low_watermark_count;

 unsigned long long queue_full_count;

 ...

+'''

+'''

 unsigned long long high_watermark_count_change;

-unsigned long long low_watermark_count_change;
+unsigned long low_watermark_count_change;

 unsigned long long queue_full_count_change;

 ...

-}; //@Extensibility MUTABLE EXTENSIBILITY
+}; //@Extensibility MUTABLE_EXTENSIBILITY

 '''

-- ☐ high_watermark_count: Number of times that the SharedReaderQueue went over the high watermark since the service started. - □ low_watermark_count: Number of times that the SharedReaderQueue went below the low watermark since the service started. - ☐ high_watermark_count_change: Number of times that the SharedReaderQueue has gone over the high watermark since the last remote administration command to retrieve the status of the SharedReaderQueue. - □ low_watermark_count_change: Number of times that the SharedReaderQueue has gone below the low watermark since the last remote administration command to retrieve the status of the SharedReaderQueue.
+- high_watermark_count: Number of times that the SharedReaderQueue went over the high watermark since the service started. - low_watermark_count: Number of times that the SharedReaderQueue went below the low watermark since the service started. - high_watermark_count_change: Number of times that the SharedReaderQueue has gone over the high watermark since the last remote administration command to retrieve the status of the SharedReaderQueue. - low_watermark_count_change: Number of times that the SharedReaderQueue has gone below the low watermark since the last remote administration command to retrieve the status of the SharedReaderQueue.

-Notice that it is also possible to monitor how many times the SharedReaderQueue filled up by inspecting the fields queue_full_count and queue_full_count_change.
+Notice that it is also possible to monitor how many times the SharedReaderQueue filled up by inspecting the fields queue full count and queue full count change.

-2.15.4 Sample Replacement Policy
+2.14.4 Sample Replacement Policy